 Any playback fader on the console can be assigned to act as a master fader, which allow you to set the overall intensity of various areas of the console.
 Different types of master fader are available:

-To assign master faders, from the System menu select Assign Masters, or press then Create Master.
+To assign master faders, go to System mode and select Assign Mastering, or press then Create Master.

-On the Diamond 9, the rotary encoders at the sides of the touchscreen (or on the Arena the rotary encoders beside the Mini Screen) are very useful as speed masters or group masters - press the encoder to select it as a master.
+On the Arena console, the rotary encoders on the Mini Screen are very useful as speed masters or group masters - press the encoder to select it as a master.
 Press the Display button below the encoders to show legends for the encoders on the screen if they are not already shown (there are 4 display modes to cycle through).

 If you assign a master to a handle with an LED, the LED will flash if the fader is at zero... just as a reminder to help you work out why no lights are coming on.

 Playbacks can be assigned to a Speed Master and/or a Size Master which allow you to control the speed and size of shapes or effects stored in a cue (or in the case of chases, to modify the speed of the chase).

 There are eight possible Speed Masters and four Size Masters which allow you to separately control the parameters of different playbacks, if you need to – for example Rate Master 1 could be assigned to control position shapes, Rate Master 2 to dimmer shapes, and so on.